realchonk/accounthing/README.md

 accounthing -i customer month
 ```
 Where `customer` can be a name or an ID and `month` is in the following format: `YYYY-MM` (such as `2021-07` for July 2021).

-#### Invoice generation
-The files used to generate invoices are found under `${prefix]/invoice/`.

-Invoices are generated from a `template.tex` file which uses a customized `invoice.cls` class.
-The template is written in LaTeX and the resulting invoice is a PDF.

-By default, a logo `Logo.png` is used at the top of the invoice.
-The template file `Logo.xcf` is provided that should be edited with GIMP.
-You should only change the size of the logo if you intend to use a different paper format than DIN A4.

-Feel free to modify these files to fit your need.

 ### Dump Database Contents
 To dump the contents of the customer database: